Chang-Che-Lin/gonotes/README.md

 |Is nil : false, sum =  6|
 |Is nil : false, sum = 15|
 |Is nil : true , sum =  0|

+The underlying array will be nil if the variadic argument is empty.
+> printSum()

 ## Map